luau-lang/luau/docs/_pages/grammar.md

 toc: true
 ---

 This is the complete syntax grammar for Luau in EBNF.
-More information about the terminal nodes Name, String and Number is available in the [syntax section](syntax).
+More information about the terminal nodes String and Number is available in the [syntax section](syntax).

 ```